 Know-It-Alls, Bullies, Whiners, Gossips, Angry Aggressors, Passives…

 We’ve all come across toxic people, in both our work and personal lives.
-But what do you do when you’re stuck dealing with one for more than a prolonged encounter?
+But what do you do when you’re stuck dealing with one for a LONG time?

 During a recent seminar I taught on how to read body language, an attendee had a question.
 It began with him describing how a co-worker sat with one hand behind his head and what that meant.
 This was easy to decipher.
 The guy was practically yelling “I’m superior to everyone!”